algorandfoundation/ARCs/ARCs/arc-draft_sign_data.md

     schema: string;

     /**
-    * A string explaining the reason for the data signing.
+    * Optional message explaining the reason for the signature.
     */
-    message: string:
+    message?: string;

     /**
-    * The encoding used for the data to sign.
+    * Optional encoding used to represent the signing data.
     */
     encoding?: string;
 }